platformio/platformio-docs/projectconf/section_env_test.rst

 Ignore :ref:`unit_testing` tests where the name matches specified patterns.

-Also, you can ignore some tests using :option:`platformio test --ignore` command.
+Also, you can ignore some tests using :option:`pio test --ignore` command.

 .. list-table::
     :header-rows:  1